-POS would be Mumbai as that is the place where service is performed.
+POS would be Mumbai as that is the place where service is performed

-(d) Services of admission to a venue will be the location of the venue.
-The event that is organized may be cultural, artistic, sporting, scientific, education or entertainment or an amusement park including ancillary services.
+(d) Services of admission to a venue, the POS will be the location of the venue.
+The event that is organized may be cultural, artistic, sporting, scientific, education, entertainment or an amusement park including ancillary services.
 Services referred to here are only 'admission' and not for organizing the event at the venue.
+Therefore, event management services would not be covered here but in clause (e) below.